 When in doubt, feel soil about 3” down.
 If moist, walk away and recheck in a day or two.
 Please note that guidelines are for loamy soil.
 Sandy soil will require slightly more water, clay soil slightly less water.

-Watering Newly Installed Perennials, Small Shrubs, and Ground Covers
+How often should I water newly Installed Perennials, Small Shrubs, and Ground Covers?